SnB4403/Krittika/README.md

 2nd year

 $\newline$
-The required code is filled in the space provided in the given Jupyter Notebook.
+$\textit{The required code is filled in the space provided in the given Jupyter Notebook.}$